isomerpages/moe-lianhuapri/_learning/English.md

 <p style="text-align: justify;">At Lianhua, we believe in cultivating the love of reading in our students so that they can experience an exciting life through the world of books.
 Our reading programme strives to bring these experiences to our students.

-</p><p style="text-align: justify;">This year, our students are subscribing to myON® Reader that gives students access to digital books tailored to their reading interests and levels.
-Through the use of this reading portal, we hope that we can foster deeper student engagement with books and achieve greater reading growth.
-Additionally, students’ reading efforts will be recognised and will be awarded with certificates and/or tokens termly.
+</p><p style="text-align: justify;">We are thrilled to welcome you to the grand reopening of our newly renovated school library—an exciting hub of knowledge, imagination, and endless possibilities.
+The rejuvenated space is more than just shelves of books; it's a vibrant centre for exploration and creativity.
+Get ready to embark on literary adventures with our curated collection, immerse yourselves in the world of storytelling during our exciting reading sessions, and unleash your creativity through a myriad of engaging library programmes.
+Join us in celebrating the joy of reading and discovery as we open the doors to a world of imagination within our revitalized school library.

 </p><p style="text-align: justify;">Our daily pre-assembly programme, USSR (Uninterrupted Sustained Silent Reading) is a designated time for all students to do free voluntary reading.
 Silent reading helps them concentrate, with the focus on understanding the content of the book and in turn, derive pleasure from it.

-</p><p style="text-align: justify;">This year for USSR, Lianhua has decided to incorporate the use of e-books/videos for a day each week so that the repertoire of stories which students have access to can be widened.
+</p><p style="text-align: justify;">In Lianhua, we incorporated the use of e-books /videos during USSR so that the repertoire of stories which students have access to can be widened.
 Engagement activities such as active questioning and choral reading were also carried out during the session to check for students’ understanding and involvement level.

-</p><p style="text-align: justify;">It has been observed that these e-books/ videos are well-received by our students.
+</p><p style="text-align: justify;">It has been observed that these e-books / videos are well-received by our students.
 Students are always captivated by the videos shown.
 In this age of information and technology, we recognise the value of exposing our students to these electronic forms as they contain audio, video and animations which can enhance the message that the author is trying to convey.
 At the same time, they also provide strong visual cues to augment reading comprehension for the struggling readers and to encourage the unmotivated readers to read.

 </p><p style="text-align: justify;">Keeping our students’ interest in mind, our school will continue to orchestrate more wonderful reading programmes in the coming years.
 So, look forward to more fun activities! <br>
 </p>